Manuel Margot Player Props: Rays vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.58 team ERA ranks fourth across all MLB pitching staffs.
+- The Rangers' 3.65 team ERA ranks fifth across all league pitching staffs.

-- Rangers pitchers combine to allow 56 home runs (0.9 per game), the second-fewest in baseball.
+- Rangers pitchers combine to give up the second-fewest home runs in baseball (59 total, 0.9 per game).

-- Heaney gets the start for the Rangers, his 12th of the season.
-He is 4-3 with a 4.03 ERA and 60 strikeouts in 58 2/3 innings pitched.
+- Perez (6-1) takes the mound for the Rangers in his 13th start of the season.
+He's put together a 3.97 ERA in 68 2/3 innings pitched, with 49 strikeouts.

-- The lefty's last appearance came on Saturday against the Seattle Mariners, when he threw three innings, surrendering three earned runs while allowing six hits.
+- His most recent appearance was on Tuesday against the St. Louis Cardinals, when the lefty tossed seven innings, surrendering no earned runs while allowing three hits.

-- The 32-year-old has an ERA of 4.03, with 9.3 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.